 However, in the case of getting a "free" heater, it didn't take long for consumers to figure out what was free, and what wasn't.

 "An ad in USA Weekend was for 2 free heaters.
 When I called, you had to purchase the mantels from the Amish, but the ad said how to get 2 free heaters.
 The ad was very misleading.
-Unfortunately there is nothing free," complained Evelyn, of Las Vegas, Nevada.
+Unfortunately there is nothing free," wrote Evelyn, of Las Vegas, Nevada.

 Reading the ad closely helps to explain the "free heater" claims.
 In essence, Evelyn could have purchased the heater by itself for $249.00, or if she bought the Amish Oak mantel for $298.00, the heater would be thrown in "for free."
 So to get the "free" heater she would need to spend $298.00 for the wood mantel, which didn't include the cost of shipping.